Monotonicity: Sliding Window

 An array of integers is continuous if its numbers can be rearranged to an arithmetic sequence with a common difference of 1.
 For example, [4, 2, 5, 3] is continuous; but [1, 2, 3, 3, 5, 6] is not.
 Given an integer array $A$, return the minimum number of replacements needed to make $A$ continuous.
 In each replacement, any number can be replaced.

-Without loss of generosity, we can assume there are no duplicates in $A$, and $A$ is sorted.
-This is because duplicates must be replaced and whether an array is continuous does not depend on the order of elements.
+Without loss of generality, we can assume there are no duplicates in $A$, and $A$ is sorted.
+This is because duplicates must be replaced, and whether an array is continuous does not depend on the order of elements.

 Finding numbers to replace is the complement of finding numbers to keep.
 So, how many numbers should we keep in $A$?
-Following the technique of verification, let's look at how to verify a possible solution.
+Following the verification technique, let's examine how to verify a possible solution.
 Let $A[i:j]$ be the range of numbers to keep.
-Because $A$ is sorted and unique, there are $A[j]-A[i]+1$ numbers to keep.
-There are $O(n^2)$ possible $A[i:j]$ ranges, and each range is verified in $O(1)$ using $A[j] - A[i] + 1 \le n$.
+Because $A$ is sorted and unique, there are $A[j]-A[i]+1$ numbers in this range.
+There are $O(n^2)$ possible $A[i:j]$ ranges, and each range can be verified in $O(1)$ time using $A[j] - A[i] + 1 \le n$.
 Therefore, the total time complexity is $O(n^2)$.
 Can we do better?

 1func minReplacements(nums []int) int {